us4useu/us4r-user-docs/docs/content/set-up.md

 The packaging should include:

 -   **us4R™** device (with probe adapter) -- 1 pcs.;
--   PC system controller -- 1 pcs.;
 -   PCIe cables -- 4 or 8 pcs.;
+-   PCIe card adapter -- 1 or 2 pcs.;
 -   mains power cable -- 1 pcs.;
+-   (optional) PC system controller -- 1 pcs.;
 -   (optional) ultrasound probe(s).

 In case of any missing items, the Customer is advised to contact the